shadan1234/samagam/README.md

 OR
 Just clone the repository and start running the app your emulator or physical device.

+## Tech Stack
+- Frontend-> Flutter (Provider state management)
+- Backend -> Firebase
+- Auth , Cloud Storage and Firestore services are used in this app

 ## Idea
 I have built this app because I saw this issue of having a long procedure just to get a small work done in my hostel.